FAQ

 42. How to reuse blocks within a design and keep Schematic and PCB synchronized?

-If you have several identical blocks, you can create one and then copy/paste it in Schematic and PCB Layout several times.
-To keep schematic and board files synchronized, you need to ensure that reference designators (RefDes) are identical on the board and in schematic.
-Correct some of them if needed.
-Then renew board from schematic by RefDes.
+If you have several identical blocks, create one and then copy/paste it in Schematic and PCB Layout as many times as needed.
+To keep the schematic and board files synchronized, ensure that reference designators (RefDes) are identical on the board and in the schematic — correct any that conflict so each instance stays unique design-wide.
+Then renew the board from the schematic by RefDes.
+DipTrace uses flat copies rather than a hierarchical block system, so global RefDes uniqueness is required.

-43. How to reuse a block from one sub-design on the new main design?
+43. How to reuse a block from one sub-design in a new design?

 44. I make PCBs by myself and I need to print all copper layers on a single sheet.
 How to do this?